-Singaporeans are known to be crazy about travelling.
+Singaporeans are known to be crazy about traveling.
 We make around 5.2 trips per year on average, according to performance marketing technology company Criteo.

-When it comes to picking out good travel insurance policies, one of the common dilemma frequent travellers often have is choosing between single or annual travel insurance policies.
+When it comes to picking out good travel insurance policies, one of the common dilemmas frequent travelers often have is choosing between single or annual travel insurance policies.

-There are two main factors to consider when deciding between a single or annual travel insurance: Cost effectivenessand convenience.
+There are two main factors to consider when deciding between single or annual travel insurance: Cost-effectiveness and convenience.

-The cost of insurance is a major factor for consideration when deciding between a single or annual travel insurance.
+The cost of insurance is a major factor for consideration when deciding between single or annual travel insurance.
 As consumers, you want to get the most bang for your buck.
-When it comes to travel insurance, cost effectiveness is a function of how often you travel.
+When it comes to travel insurance, cost-effectiveness is a function of how often you travel.

 Pro: Single Travel Insurance Adopts A Pay-Per-Use Concept